 And while I don’t eat frozen veggies often, they do come in handy for the times when I need something fast and don’t feel like spending time chopping and cooking.
 When I do purchase frozen veggies, I ALWAYS make sure that they are organic.
 They’re not too much more expensive than conventional and so much better for you.
 This bag is from Whole Foods and it’s just their Mixed Vegetable option, but really you can use whatever combination of veggies you like.
 Use what you have on hand or just pick up whatever’s on sale when you go to the store next.
 As long as there’s some sort of veggie in here, the recipe will be perfect.

-Adapted from my Quinoa Fried Rice with Pork
+Quinoa Fried Rice with Vegetables

 - Heat the oil and garlic in a large skillet or wok over medium-high heat, stirring until fragrant about 30 seconds.

 - Add quinoa and veggies and cook until starting to soften and coated in flavoring, about 2 minutes.
 Push this mixture to the side of the pan and crack both eggs directly into the hot skillet.
 Scramble with a fork until cooked through.
 Stir into quinoa-veggie mixture.

 - Pour soy sauce over pan, sprinkle with ginger and toss to combine, cooking for another minute or two until nice and hot.
 Taste and adjust seasonings accordingly.